-Here are answers to some of the most frequently asked questions regarding the Workshop:
+Here are answers to some of the most frequently asked questions regarding the summer Workshop in Paris:

 1. Do you need to know French?